Ready to Promote Equity, Access, and Student Success?

 The Joint Special Populations Advisory Committee is a collection of individuals who bring unique knowledge, and expertise on special populations students.
 An individual member augments the knowledge and skills of the committee to effectively guide and recommend equity and access resources for educators.

-Members attend the quarterly meetings, participate on conference calls, actively carry out the goals activities of the committee, and provide feedback to their regions and related committees to which they belong.
+Members attend the quarterly meetings, participate in conference calls, actively carry out the activities of the goal of the committee, and provide feedback to their regions and related committees to which they belong.
+Voting members of the committee are K-Adult, Community College and Private/Public representatives and supporting members who have been nominated and selected to vote as a member.

-Members are reimbursed for their travel expenses to attend the committee meetings.
+Voting members can be reimbursed for their travel expenses to attend the committee meetings and conference.

 Region representation for community college

-- one member from the four single-region consortia (4 representatives) (Communty Colleges Regional Map)
+- one member from the 7 consortia Community Colleges

 Region representation for K-12 – Adult